Courtesy Pay FAQ

 How does Courtesy Pay work?

-If for any reason you overdraw your checking account, we may elect to cover your overdraft(s) up to your limit, including any service charges.
+If for any reason you overdraw your checking account, we may elect to cover your overdraft(s) up to your limit, including any service fees.
 We encourage you to bring your account positive as quickly as possible.
 Your account must be brought to a positive balance within 30 days in order for you to retain Courtesy Pay privileges.
-If your account remains negative for more than 5 calendar days, you will be charged a negative balance service charge.
-This $1.00 service charge will be applied to your account each day it remains negative, for up to 10 days.
+If your account remains negative for more than 5 calendar days, you will be charged a negative balance service fee.
+This $1.00 service fee will be applied to your account each day it remains negative, for up to 10 days.

 What accounts receive Courtesy Pay?

 Courtesy Pay may be approved for most checking accounts in good standing.
 Regular checking account holders receive Courtesy Pay after a checking account has been opened and established for 30 days.

 Will Courtesy Pay be available to all account holders?

 No. Members under the age of 18, accounts that are delinquent or have been charged-off are not eligible for Courtesy Pay.
 Business accounts are also ineligible for Courtesy Pay.